antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Scaling-of-epidemiology-models-with-multi-site-compartments.md

 In this notebook we show how to extend core, single-site epidemiological models into larger models for making spatial-temporal simulations.
 In the explanations and examples we use [SEI2R](https://github.com/antononcube/SystemModeling/blob/master/Projects/Coronavirus-propagation-dynamics/Documents/Basic-experiments-workflow-for-simple-epidemiological-models.md), [AA2, AAp1], as a core epidemiological model, but other models can be adopted if they adhere to the model data structure of the package ["EpidemiologyModels.m"](https://github.com/antononcube/SystemModeling/blob/master/Projects/Coronavirus-propagation-dynamics/WL/EpidemiologyModels.m), [AAp1].

+From our experiments with we believe that the proposed multi-site extension algorithm gives a modeling ingredient that is hard emulate by other means within single-site models.

 ### Definitions

-**Single site:** A geographical location (city, neighbourhood, campus) for which the assumptions of the classical compartmental epidemiological models hold.
+**Single-site:** A geographical location (city, neighbourhood, campus) for which the assumptions of the classical compartmental epidemiological models hold.

 **Single site epidemiological model:** A compartmental epidemiological model for a single site.
 Such model has a system of Ordinary Differential Equations (ODE’s) and site dependent initial conditions.